 A SMART goal is an objective that an individual has set as part of their personal or job tasks.
 SMART goal setting helps you achieving your goals through setting a time-bound action plan.
 So what does SMART goal stand for?

 SMART is an acronym that stands for specific, measurable, achievable, relevant and timely.
 It was first introduced by George T. Doran in 1981 to enable leaders to write management goals and improve the overall performance of the business through time-based, measurable goals.

-The SMART acronym is a method that allows you to think of specific attributes when setting your goals:
+The SMART acronym is a method that encourages you to think of these attributes when setting your goals:

 Setting SMART goals can help improve productivity, employee engagement and focus in an organization.
 It can further support personal development and the time management skills of an individual and a team.
 Furthermore, SMART goals can serve as an action plan to reach management objectives.
 SMART goals are widely used for project management as they can help a project manager to set clear goals.

-If you want to find out more about the SMART goals check out our essential guide and gain a comprehensive understanding of the topic.
+If you want to find out more about the SMART goals check out our Essential Guide to SMART Goals to gain a comprehensive understanding of the topic.